magento/architecture/design-documents/service-isolation.md

 * All service operations MUST BE stateless
 * There MUST BE NO data dependencies between services.
 * Command & query responsibility segregation – storefront APIs for data immutable in storefront (catalog) should be optimized for data retrieval
-* Services MUST NOT manage session, operations have to explicitly declare all required arguments, and those arguments should be passed in request
+* Services MUST NOT manage session, this is responsibility of BFF.
+APIs of the services have to explicitly declare all required arguments.

 A detailed design must be prepared for every service.